yingqi0607/tp/docs/UserGuide.md

 ##### Adding an event from tasks list
-You can add an event that is based on a current task in the tasks list (as seen in the homepage of TR4CKER under the pending tasks panel) to your list of countdowns.
+You can add an event that is based on a current task in the tasks list (as seen in the homepage of TR4CKER under the `Pending Tasks` panel) to your list of countdowns.
 TR4CKER will help you to countdown to this event, in addition to tracking it in the tasks list.

 Format: `countdown task/INDEX`